lenarddome/lenarddome.github.io/_software/psp.markdown

 The question is what we can do with the output now?
 A simple next step could be **calculating volume of the regions**.

+Alternatively, you can try to discover clusters of points in the parameter space within regions and ordinal patterns.
+There might be many ways a model might behave but still outputs the same result.

+You can compare how many different qualitative outputs the model produces and how many of those have been observed in humans.
+You might also try to figure out when unobserved qualitative outputs occur according to the model.

 ## NOTES FOR THE CURIOUS

 I had some thoughts while trying to implement the algorithm.
 Turns out,